rohitchormale/cookiecutter-flask/README.md

     > git clone git@github.com:rohitchormale/flask-skeleton-cookiecutter.git
     > cookiecutter <absolute-path-to-cloned-repo>
-    project_slug [myproject]: /opt/fooproject (Enter new project name with proper path).
+    project_slug [myproject]: /opt/fooproject (Enter new project name with proper path.
 If empty 'myproject' will be used with current directory) author[]: John Smith( Enter author name.
 If empty, empty string will be used)
     > cd <project-path>
     > python manage.py